-Albany—State Senator Michael F. Nozzolio has been reappointed Chairman of the Senate Crime Victims, Crime and Correction Committee for the 2007-2008 Legislative Session.
-Senator Nozzolio was also appointed to the Senate Judiciary Committee and remained on the Senate Finance Committee, which is responsible for overseeing all aspects of the State budget.
-"It is an honor for me to be given the opportunity to continue to serve as Chairman of the Senate Crime Victims, Crime and Correction Committee,” said Senator Nozzolio.
+Albany –New York State Senator Michael F. Nozzolio will serve as the Senate Chairman of the Joint Budget Conference Committee for Transportation during the on-going State budget negotiations.
+Nozzolio also serves on the Public Protection Budget Conference Committee and the Senate Finance Committee, which is responsible for all aspects of the state budget.
+"It is an honor to be given the important responsibility of representing the Senate as Chairman of the Transportation Budget Conference Committees," said Senator Nozzolio.

 Albany— New York State Senator Michael Nozzolio has announced that the State Senate’s budget plan released today has appropriated $40 million for the construction of a new State food laboratory at the Cornell Agriculture and Food Technology Park in Geneva.

 Webster- Continuing his aggressive efforts to strengthen criminal justice and victim services that combat violence against women, New York State Senator Michael Nozzolio today joined local law enforcement officials and domestic violence service providers at a news conference at the Webster Town Hall to announce that he has secured a $65,000 state grant to assist with domestic violence prevention in Monroe and Wayne Counties.“The most effective way to prevent domestic violence is to provide counseling services and legal protections for victims,” said Senator Nozzolio, Chai